ktarbet/learning/opendcs.md

 To setup OpenDCS with CWMS-Oracle (For Developement/Testing) use the following steps:

-1. Configure an OpenDCS property file for CWMS-Oracle.
-"C:\Users\karl\AppData\Roaming\.opendcs\user.properties"
+1. Configure an OpenDCS property file for CWMS-Oracle.  "%appdata%\.opendcs\user.properties"
 2. Configure OpenDCS username/password using the setDecodesUser OpenDCS program.
 3. Start up a new Oracle instance that includes the CWMS schema.
 4. Setup Oracle Permissions